 Mr. Behrens serves as Senior Vice President, Chief Financial Officer and Chief Accounting Officer.
 Mr. Behrens joined ACI in June 2007 as our Corporate Controller and Chief Accounting Officer.
-Mr. Behrens was appointed Chief Financial Officer in December 2008.
-Prior to joining ACI, Mr. Behrens served as Senior Vice President, Corporate Controller and Chief Accounting Officer at SITEL Corporation from January 2005 to June 2007.
+Mr. Behrens served as Senior Vice President, Corporate Controller and Chief Accounting Officer at SITEL Corporation from January 2005 to June

+2007.
 He also served as Vice President of Financial Reporting at SITEL Corporation from April 2003 to January 2005.
 From 1993 to 2003, Mr. Behrens was with Deloitte & Touche, LLP, including two years as a Senior Audit Manager.
 Mr. Behrens holds a Bachelor of Science (Honors) from the University of Nebraska - Lincoln.